1st - Library and Friends of the Library events - no use fee

 There are two bathrooms available in the area.
 They are both handicapped accessible.

 Currently, there is metered parking on the grounds.
 On-street parking and the nearby county parking lot are also metered.
 All meters run from 8 a.m. to 5 p.m.
 Monday-Saturday.
-Meters on the grounds are 3 hour, and on the street, 2 hours.
-The county lot has both 2 hour and 10 hour meters.
+Meters on the grounds are 3 hours, and on the street, 2 hours.
+The county lot has both 2 hour and 10-hour meters.